 - the person making arrangements with the funeral directors

 - NHS number and date and place of birth

 Please note that you can't finalise the funeral until after the death has been registered.

 If you prefer, you can also listen to this information by calling freephone 0800 0329996.

-Information about registration of a death, the role of the coroner and arranging the funeral can be found here.
+Find information about registration of a death, the role of the coroner and arranging the funeral.